nonumbershere/SRB2-Engine/README.md

-# SRB2-Editor
+# SRB2-Engine
 The best hack for SRB2.

 # DISCLAIMER
 - Our hacks only work on single player and single player only, these hacks do not work on multiplayer.
 - Some hacks combined may crash the game.
 - The next version of SRB2 will patch every hack.
 Don't worry tho, there will be a new one.
-We'll name it "SRB3"
+We'll name it "SRB3" or "SRB2 Editor"

 # UPDATES